The Voices: Plot

 Plumbing fixtures factory worker Jerry Hickfang struggles with schizophrenia and lives above a bowling alley.
 He experiences vivid hallucinations, often manifesting as his pets - his good-natured dog, Bosco, and his antisocial cat, Mr. Whiskers - talking to him, but hides it from his court-appointed therapist, Dr. Warren.
 His condition causes him to be isolated from his coworkers, including Fiona, on whom he has an unrequited crush.

 Jerry invites Fiona to a Chinese dinner theater, but she stands him up to do karaoke with her colleagues Lisa and Alison.
 When Fiona's car fails to start, she flags down Jerry as he drives by.
 While driving her home, a deer crashes through his windshield.
 Hallucinating that the deer is begging him to put it out of its misery, Jerry cuts its throat with a hunting knife.
 Terrified, Fiona runs into the woods, and Jerry follows, still holding the knife.
 He trips and accidentally stabs her, seriously wounding her.
 Tearfully declaring that he loves her, he repeatedly stabs her to death while apologizing.

 At home, Bosco suggests Jerry go to the police, but Mr. Whiskers says that he should not be ashamed of killing.
 Jerry collects Fiona's body and admits to Dr. Warren that he no longer takes his medication.
 He dismembers Fiona, storing her remains in Tupperware containers.
 Her severed head begins talking to him, demanding he take his medication.
 Jerry does so, and experiences nightmares of his abusive father.
 He wakes up to find his hallucinations have ended; his pets and Fiona's decaying head no longer speak, and his run-down apartment is covered with garbage, animal waste, and blood.
-Jerry throws away his pills.
-When the medication wears off, his apartment becomes pristine again, and Fiona urges him to kill to provide her with "a friend".
+Jerry washes his pills down the kitchen sink drain; when the medication wears off, his apartment becomes pristine again, and Fiona urges him to kill to provide her with "a friend".

 Jerry then asks his other coworker Lisa on a date, taking her to his abandoned childhood home, where he intends to kill her.
 While he is there, he is overwhelmed by the memory of his mother's death.
-She was also schizophrenic, and when the authorities arrived to have her committed, she forced Jerry to slit her throat, leading him to be institutionalized, instead.
-Comforting Jerry, Lisa kisses him, and he leaves his knife behind, as she brings him home to spend the night together.
+She was also schizophrenic, and when the authorities arrived to have her committed, she forced Jerry to slit her throat, leading him to be institutionalized instead.
+Comforting Jerry, Lisa kisses him, and he leaves his knife behind as she brings him home to spend the night together.